Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Concluding remarks

 \section{Concluding remarks}

-Thus far, our results have shown an efficient and easily implementable way to achieve an EM-based anti-reflection meta-layer by manipulating the structure of multi-layer perforated plates.
-Other examples suitable for demonstrating more general acoustic EMs include temperature gradient pipes \cite{musielak2006method,sujith1995exact}, solid-fluid composites \cite{cervera2001refractive, krokhin2003speed, mei2006effective}, and acoustic black holes \cite{zhang2021broadband,pelat2020acoustic}.
+{Thus far, our results have shown an efficient and easily implementable way to achieve an EM-based anti-reflection meta-layer by manipulating the structure of multi-layer perforated plates.
+Other examples suitable for demonstrating more general acoustic EMs include temperature gradient pipes \cite{musielak2006method,sujith1995exact} and solid-fluid composites \cite{cervera2001refractive, krokhin2003speed, mei2006effective}. {.
+We distinguish our work with acoustic black holes \cite{zhang2021broadband,pelat2020acoustic,mi2021wave}, due to the use of ideal reflectionless eigenmodes inside EMs.
+The precise design of the dissipation and exponential non-uniformity is also unique for the final excellent anti-reflection performance.
 Furthermore, our acoustic theory can be easily extended to the case of electromagnetic waves by the following mapping

-where $ \epsilon ,\, \mu $ are the permittivity and permeability, respectively.
-The detailed derivations for the electromagnetic extension are available in the {Supplementary Materials}, Section S7.
-Hence, the proposed MTMM-based design scheme, together with the excellent anti-reflection effect of EM, can have even broader impacts in microwave and optical metamaterials \cite{moore1980gradient,qu2022microwave,eleftheriades2009transmission}.
+where $ \epsilon ,\, \mu $ are the permittivity and permeability, respectively.} The detailed derivations for the electromagnetic extension are available in the {Supplementary Materials}, Section S8.
+Hence, the proposed MTMM-based design scheme, together with the excellent anti-reflection effect of EM, can have even broader impacts in microwave and optical metamaterials \cite{moore1980gradient,qu2022microwave,eleftheriades2009transmission}.}